-(2) Optimal Weight Allocation to Asset Prices in Practice
+B. Optimal Weight Allocation to Asset Prices in Practice

-Then, what is the optimal combination between the weight for asset prices and the observation errors in the DEPI.
+Now I will investigate the optimal combination between the weight for asset prices and the observation errors in the DEPI.

 Figure 5 plots the changes in the estimated observation errors in the DEPI in response to varying the weights between asset prices and the current price index.30 In this figure, the vertical and horizontal axes correspond to the weight assigned to the asset prices and the estimates of the observation errors in the DEPI, respectively.